Hometown: Chicago, Illinois / Dallas, Texas

 Where does your motivation come from?

-As a first generation Indian-American, my passion and motivation to work in social justice spaces has always been shaped by my experiences and the experiences of others.
+As a first-generation Indian-American, my passion and motivation to work in social justice spaces have always been shaped by my experiences and the experiences of others.
 My parents always taught me to prioritize the most vulnerable people in our society through their words and actions.
 I knew I wanted a career that would allow me to mobilize people through philanthropy, and I feel confident I can do that with HSC.